Wang Ben saw them on his way back from the market.

 He was also getting predictable.

-"You're telegraphing again," Wang Ben said, deflecting a thrust that he'd seen coming two heartbeats before it launched.
-"Your shoulder drops before power strikes."
+"There it is again," Wang Ben said, deflecting a thrust that he'd seen coming two heartbeats before it launched.
+"The shoulder drop.
+You still haven't fixed it."

 Zhao Yu grunted and disengaged, resetting his stance.
 "I know.
 I can't seem to stop it."